-In this field, you can specify a directory that contains scripts or an individual script.
-A script contain shell functions to fail over user applications.
-This directory or the script is specified as a service parameter.
+In this field, you can specify an individual script or a directory containing scripts.
+A script contains functions to implement service failover.
+The directory or script is specified as a service parameter.

 Each function will be called with two parameters: